MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 ## Edit Parts of an Image

 You can perform standard editing operations — cutting, copying, clearing, and moving — on a [selection](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md), whether the selection is the entire image or just a part of it.
-Because the **Image** editor uses the **Windows Clipboard**, you can transfer images between the **Image** editor and other applications for Windows.
+Because the **Image Editor** uses the **Windows Clipboard**, you can transfer images between the **Image Editor** and other applications for Windows.

 In addition, you can resize the selection, whether it includes the entire image or just a part.

 ### To cut the current selection and move it to the clipboard

-Select **Cut** on the **Edit** menu.
+Go to menu **Edit** > **Cut**.

 ### To copy the selection